Streaming Algorithms for Geometric Steiner Forest: Streaming Dynamic Programming: Query Time and Space

-where $P = \left(\bigcup_{j=1}^{t}{R_j}\right) \cup A$.
-The algorithm runs in time $k^2 \cdot \poly(\log k\cdot\epsilon^{-1} \log{\Delta})$ per update and the query time is also $k^2 \cdot \poly(\log k\cdot\epsilon^{-1} \log{\Delta})$. \end{restatable} This lemma constitutes the main algorithm for the evaluation of the subproblem.
+This lemma constitutes the main algorithm for the evaluation of the subproblem.
 Note that we only need to prove it for one point set $S$, since the sketch is linear.
 Indeed, when applying \cref{lemma:streaming_mst_add}, we obtain the sketch for each color separately from the stream, and for every query, we first merge the sketches of colors relevant to the query and add query portals to the resulting sketch.
 By linearity, this is the same as if we obtain the sketch for all these colors and portals at once.
-We postpone the proof of \cref{lemma:streaming_mst_add} to \cref{sec:proof_mst_add}, where we give a more detailed discussion of the technical issues and our novel ideas to overcome them.
+We present the proof of \cref{lemma:streaming_mst_add} in \cref{sec:proof_mst_add}, where we give a more detailed discussion of the technical issues and our novel ideas to overcome them.
+The proof of \cref{thm:main-precise} using \cref{lemma:streaming_mst_add} appears in \cref{sec:proof_kd}.